erayd/spique/README.md

 returned by the iterator will be added to the queue as space allows.
 If the queue is full, the iterator will be called again once there is space available.

+If `isSource` is true and `value` is an asynchronous iterator, then Spique will wait for each yielded promise to resolve before adding it to the queue, and before requesting another value from the iterator.

 If `isSource` is true and `value` is another `Spique` instance, then in addition to being added as an iterator, it will also be watched for new data.
 If `value` is closed, then the queue into which it is feeding will also close